 - a completed Form POA-1, if required.

 A person other than the claimant (the owner, partner, or an officer of the business listed as the claimant) may sign the refund application; however, you must submit a properly completed Form POA-1, Power of Attorney, with the refund application.
-You can use another Power of Attorney form that provides all the information required on Form POA-1, if you prefer.
 The Power of Attorney authorizes the person to act on the claimant’s behalf and to receive information about the refund application.
 However, if approved, we will only pay the refund to the claimant.

 What documents you must include to substantiate your refund claim